-In the bedroom you will find an LCD TV.
+In the bedroom you will find an LED TV.
 This TV offers HD (High Definition) compatible, meaning it is capable of displaying the resolution and clarity of High Definition broadcasts and video sources.
+Please refer to the Manufacturers Owners Guide that accompanied your unit for detailed instructions on operating the many features and functions of your new TV.